SilverEzredes/fmt_AW2_TEX-Noesis-Plugin/README.md

 # fmt_AW2_TEX-Noesis-Plugin
-A plugin for Rich Whitehouse's Noesis to import and export Alan Wake 2 textures.
+A plugin for Rich Whitehouse's Noesis to import and export Alan Wake 2 and FBC Firebreak textures.

 # Installation:
 - Download via `Code -> Download as ZIP`